Application Information

 In addition to meeting university admission criteria, applicants must have these or comparable prerequisites.
 Need an overall G.P.A. of 3.0 or higher, no grade lower than a “C” and no more than two grades of “C,” in undergraduate courses from a regionally accredited college/university that are comparable to:

-Please note, these courses are prerequisites and cannot be used to fulfill degree requirements of the M.A. program and may be taken at another institution.
+Please note, that these courses are prerequisites and cannot be used to fulfill the degree requirements of the M.A. program and may be taken at another institution.

 Special Admission Requirements

-Demonstrate evidence of satisfactory professional writing and analysis by one of the following: a grade of “B” or higher in PSYC3120 (Thinking and Writing in Psychology) or its equivalent**.
-THIS SHOULD NOT TO BE CONSIDERED A PREREQUISITE?
+• Demonstrate evidence of satisfactory professional writing and analysis by one of the following: a grade of “B” or higher in PSYC 2102 Thinking and Writing in Psychology (4).
+Prerequisites for this course include: ENGL 1010 Writing Studies II (3) and PSYC 1101 Principles of Psychology (3)

 Access the admission's portal MA Psychology Program Application, create a profile and begin the application process.